European climate agency says this will likely be the hottest year on record -- again

 “A very strong El Nino event is a sneak peek into what the new normal will be about a decade from now,” said Zeke Hausfather, a research scientist with the nonprofit Berkeley Earth.

-News of a likely second year of record heat comes a day after Republican Donald Trump, who has called climate change a “hoax” and promised to boost oil drilling and production, was reelected to the presidency.
+News of a likely second year of record heat comes a day after U.S. Republican Donald Trump, who has called climate change a "hoax" and promised to boost oil drilling and production, was reelected to the presidency.
 It also comes days before the next U.N. climate conference, called COP29, is set to begin in Azerbaijan.
-Talks are expected to focus on how to generate trillions of dollars to help the world transition to clean energes like wind and solar, and thus avoid continued warming.
+Talks are expected to focus on how to generate trillions of dollars to help the world transition to clean energies like wind and solar and avoid more warming.

+Also on Thursday, a report released by the United Nations Environment Programme called for increased funds to adapt to global heating and its consequences.
+It found that the $28 billion spent worldwide to adapt to climate change in 2022 — the latest year the data is available — is an all time high.
+But it's still far short of the estimated $187 to $359 billion needed every year to deal with the heat, floods, droughts and storms exacerbated by climate change.

+“Earth’s ablaze,” said U.N.
+Secretary-General Antonio Guterres in a pre-recorded statement marking the report's release.
+“Humanity’s torching the planet and paying the price” with the vulnerable most affected, he said.

 Buontempo pointed out that going over the 1.5 degree Celsius (2.7 degrees Fahrenheit) threshold of warming for a single year is different than the goal adopted in the 2015 Paris Agreement.
 That goal was meant to try to cap warming at 1.5 degrees Celsius (2.7 degrees Fahrenheit) since pre-industrial times on average, over 20 or 30 years.